ai-anchorite/diffusers-image-fill_v3/README.md

 * Enjoy!

 <sub>
-This project is licensed under the Apache License 2.0.
-It builds upon Hugging Face Spaces by OzzyGT, fffiloni, and multimodalart, also under Apache 2.0.
+<p>This project is licensed under the Apache License 2.0.
+It builds upon Hugging Face Spaces by OzzyGT, fffiloni, and multimodalart, also under Apache 2.0.</p>
+Yes, this means you should tinker.
+Pinokio was built for tinkering.
 </sub>